Monica Witt: Defection

 Witt attended another Hollywoodism conference at the Parsian Azadi Hotel in February 2013.
-While in Tehran, Witt spoke with Kevin Barrett saying "she had been involved in horrific war crimes with the Air Force, […] And she just felt really bad about it."
+While in Tehran, she spoke with Kevin Barrett; he reported that she said "she had been involved in horrific war crimes with the Air Force, […] And she just felt really bad about it."
 Witt also participated in more, similar anti-American videos as before.
 Beginning in July 2013, Witt repeatedly searched Facebook for former counterintelligence coworkers, including an intelligence operative who worked with Witt's previous special access program, and the spouse of another.
 On 25 August 2013, Witt emailed Hashemi with evidence of her good faith, genuineness, qualifications, and/or achievements, as well as a "conversion narrative", a chronological work history, and Witt's DD Form 214.
 Nine minutes later, Hashemi forwarded the email to "an email address associated with Iran."
 On 28 August 2013, Witt boarded a flight from Dubai to Tehran ("I'm signing off and heading out!
 Coming home ☺.") and officially defected to Iran.

 Witt's US friends last heard from her in the summer of 2013 when she was in Afghanistan or Tajikistan teaching English as a second or foreign language; they reported her missing after several months of non-communication.
 Before the unsealing of the indictment against her, Witt was the subject of an FBI missing person case.
 As part of their appeal to the public, the FBI announced that Witt had previously traveled to the United Arab Emirates and Iran.

 On 9 July 2018, a grand jury was convened in the United States District Court for the District of Columbia to evaluate eight counts of Title 18 charges brought against Witt and four others.
 This sealed indictment (United States of America v.
 Monica Elfriede Witt) was released on 13 February 2019, detailing the charges of espionage, fraud, and aiding and abetting.
-As of February 2019, Witt remained fugitive from a US warrant for her arrest, and the US government believed she still resided in Iran.
+As of February 2019, Witt remained a fugitive from a US warrant for her arrest, and the US government believed she still resided in Iran.
 In April 2019, Hashemi denied having a hand in recruiting Witt.
+In May 2026, the Federal Bureau of Investigation announced a $200,000 reward for information leading to Witt's apprehension and prosecution, and said she remained at large.